sh13y/Collaborative-Notepad/README.md

 5. Toggle dark mode when you're feeling mysterious
 6. Create custom URLs for your notes
 7. Enjoy the smooth error handling when something goes wrong
+8. Access admin panel at `/admin` (first visit sets up password)
+9. Monitor your notepad empire from the admin dashboard

 ## 🤔 Why This Project Exists